 Final Notes on Preventing UTIs with a Spinal Cord Injury

 Lastly, I want you to know you’re not alone when it comes to living with frequent UTIs.
-Even 180 Medical’s founder Todd Brown dealt with recurrent infections that really dragged down his health until he began practicing sterile use and using closed system catheters.
+Even 180 Medical’s founder, Todd Brown, dealt with recurrent infections that really dragged down his health until he began practicing sterile use and using closed-system catheters.
 There are options that may help you, including my tips.
 Be sure to talk to your doctor for any medical advice about additional ways to prevent and fight UTIs.

 Disclaimer: Please note that this is intended to provide a general understanding of self-catheterization.
-It is not medical advice, nor should it not be used in place of a visit, call, or consultation with a physician or another prescribing healthcare provider.
+It is not medical advice, nor should it be used in place of a visit, call, or consultation with a physician or another prescribing healthcare provider.